Building a Personal Fitness Assistant with OpenClaw

 /easy_run 8km tomorrow

 This feels different.
-It's no longer just a "Q&A" chat tool; it's starting to become a personal sports assistant that can actually execute actions.
+It's no longer a Q&A chat tool; it's a personal workout assistant that can actually execute actions for you.

 ~/.openclaw/workspace/